VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Introduction

 To address the limitations of existing bias field correction methods, this paper proposes a novel frequency-aware variational Hadamard U-Net (VHU-Net) for body MRI bias correction.
 Conventional deep learning approaches infer the bias field by exploiting its global spatial smoothness.
 In contrast, our method projects MRI data into the Hadamard domain to directly capture the bias field more effectively.
 Moreover, a single convolutional layer cannot be efficiently trained in tandem with a semi-soft thresholding nonlinearity.
 By placing a fixed HT after the convolutional layer, VHU-Net enables joint training of both the convolutional filters and the threshold parameters, which adapts the data and enhances the capacity of the HT to isolate low-frequency bias fields.
 Specifically, the encoder module of VHU-Net processes each input through a series of convolutional Hadamard transform blocks (ConvHTBlocks) to obtain an effective latent representation.
 Subsequently, the decoder recovers the bias field through an inverse HT-reconstructed transformer block (IHTRTB) and a symmetric set of ConvHTBlocks.
 In addition, a lightweight hypernetwork modulates the decoder to handle distributional shifts and improve adaptation under varying correction scenarios.
 The entire correction process is regularized via an evidence lower bound (ELBO)-driven loss function that ensures stable and domain-robust representation learning.
-The key contributions of this paper are summarized as follows: \begin{enumerate}[1)] \item We introduce a novel ConvHTBlock that combines spatial domain convolutions with a HT layer, which isolates frequency components in a channel-wise manner.
-Each HT layer integrates a trainable scaling layer and a semi-soft thresholding operator to selectively preserve low-frequency bias-related components while attenuating high-frequency redundancies, thereby facilitating salient feature extraction.
+We extend our prior Probabilistic Hadamard U-Net (PHU-Net) framework (published in MICCAI MLMI 2024~\cite{zhu2024probabilistic}), with several important methodological enhancements: \begin{enumerate}[1)] \item We introduce a novel ConvHTBlock that combines spatial domain convolutions with a HT layer, which isolates frequency components in a channel-wise manner.
+Each HT layer integrates a trainable scaling layer and a semi-soft thresholding operator to selectively preserve low-frequency bias-related components while attenuating high-frequency redundancies, thereby facilitating salient feature extraction. \item To address the HT layer’s deficiency in modeling inter-channel dependencies, we introduce an IHTRTB in the decoder.
+This module applies a transformer layer to capture global frequency-aware attention patterns and incorporates a semi-soft thresholding layer to further refine the denoising process.
+This combination enables accurate and spatially coherent bias field reconstruction. \item A new probabilistic framework based on variational inference is developed, wherein the ELBO acts as the core optimization objective.
+This formulation enforces sparsity in the latent Hadamard space by constraining the approximate posterior to follow a Laplacian distribution with a small scale parameter, leading to improved robustness and generalizability of the model. \item We conduct comprehensive evaluations on body MRI datasets encompassing abdominal, prostate, and breast regions.
+The proposed VHU-Net consistently surpasses state-of-the-art bias correction methods, delivering superior intensity homogeneity and notable improvements in downstream segmentation performance.
+In addition, the model exhibits fast inference speed, ensuring practical applicability in clinical workflows. \end{enumerate}